ATI RN

 Correct Answer: B

 Rationale: The correct answer is B: Numbness of extremities.
-A calcium level of 7.2 mg/dL indicates hypocalcemia, which can lead to nerve excitability and manifest as numbness or tingling in the extremities.
-Hypoactive deep-tendon reflexes (
+A calcium level of 7.2 mg/dL indicates hypocalcemia, which can lead to neuromuscular excitability and tingling sensations.
+Numbness of extremities is a common symptom of hypocalcemia due to its effect on nerve function.
+Hypoactive deep-tendon reflexes (choice

-A) are typically associated with hypercalcemia.
-Dry, sticky mucous membranes (
+A) are associated with hypercalcemia, not hypocalcemia.
+Dry, sticky mucous membranes (choice

 C) are more indicative of dehydration.
-Decreased bowel sounds (
+Decreased bowel sounds (choice

-D) may be seen in gastrointestinal issues but are not directly related to calcium levels.
+D) may be seen in conditions affecting the gastrointestinal tract, but are not directly related to calcium levels.

 Question 2 of 5